WalletWasabi/WasabiDoc/docs/using-wasabi/LockScreen.md

 You need to mark the “show hidden files” setting to see it.
 :::

-3. Find the line at the bottom of this file called `LockScreenPinHash`, and delete the string of characters that are between the two quotation marks.
+3. Find `LockScreenPinHash` at the bottom of this file, and delete the string of characters that are between the two quotation marks.

 ![](/UIConfigLocked.png)